progdisc/resources/README.md

 * [Free (Ruby on Rails 5) : Ruby on Rails Tutorial](https://www.railstutorial.org/book/)
 * [Free (Ruby on Rails): Learn Ruby on Rails from Scratch](https://www.udemy.com/learn-ruby-on-rails-from-scratch)
 * [Paid (Course Library): TeamTreehouse: Learn Ruby](https://teamtreehouse.com/tracks/learn-ruby)

+### Rust

+#### Learning

+* [The Rust Book](https://doc.rust-lang.org/nightly/book/second-edition/) &mdash; It contains pretty much everything you need to know about Rust.
+* [Rust By Example](http://rustbyexample.com/) &mdash; A nice tutorial for people who already know how to program.
+* [The Little Book of Rust Macros](https://danielkeep.github.io/tlborm/book/index.html) &mdash; Everything you need to know about macros.
+* [Rust Documentation](https://doc.rust-lang.org/) &mdash; List of useful Rust documentations, such as: The Rust Language Reference & The standard library API.
+* [The Rustonomicon](https://doc.rust-lang.org/nomicon/README.html#the-rustonomicon) &mdash; The Dark Arts of Advanced and Unsafe Rust Programming.
+* [Rustdoc Guide](https://doc.rust-lang.org/rustdoc/) &mdash; A short guide on rustdoc and how to use it.
+* [Awesome Rust](https://github.com/kud1ing/awesome-rust) &mdash; A huge list of the best crates and tools you could possibly think of!
+* [Rust Books](https://github.com/sger/RustBooks) &mdash; A collection of books related to Rust.
+* [Discovery](https://japaric.github.io/discovery/) &mdash; An "introductory course" on microcontroller-based "embedded systems" using Rust.

 ## Language Agnostic